-Delivered by Guildford School of Acting (GSA), one of the most highly regarded theatre schools in the UK, this programme provides world-class actor training alongside a sterling reputation and excellent industry links.
+Delivered by Guildford School of Acting (GSA), one of the most highly regarded theatre schools in the UK, this course will provide you with internationally-renowned actor training alongside a sterling reputation and excellent industry links.

 What you will study

-Our new and innovative MFA Acting builds on the success of GSA’s current postgraduate programme by extending the high-quality, intensive training currently offered on our one-year MA Acting programme.
+Our new and innovative MFA in Acting builds on the success of GSA’s current postgraduate course by extending the intensive training currently offered on our one-year MA Acting programme.

-The MFA Acting programme is highly selective and intensive: students train for four semesters over two years, taking classes in acting, voice, movement and professional development, exploring a wide range of theatre traditions and performance styles in rehearsal projects and public productions.
+Our MFA Acting course is highly selective and intensive.
+You will train for four semesters over two years, taking classes in acting, voice, movement and professional development, exploring a wide range of theatre traditions and performance styles in rehearsal projects and public productions.

-This unique programme is delivered by expert teachers with extensive first-hand experience in the professional theatre sector in both the UK and the US.
+This unique course is delivered by expert teachers with extensive first-hand experience in the professional theatre sector in both the UK and the US.

-Our beautiful campus boasts strong transport links to London, meaning our students can easily benefit from GSA’s proximity to the heart of UK theatre; London’s West End.
-This means our students not only receive world-class training, but are also heavily exposed to London theatre, cultural activities and highly beneficial industry networks.
+Our beautiful campus boasts strong transport links to London, meaning our students can easily benefit from GSA’s close proximity to the heart of UK theatre, London’s West End.
+This means our students not only receive world-class training, but are also well exposed to London theatre, cultural activities and highly beneficial industry networks.